 As souls, we are capable of a much wider array of experiences than when we are identified merely with bodily and lower mental aspects of being.
 We can associate with multiple levels of manifestation, from the earth planes to the highest heavens, and all kinds of subtle realms in between—pleasant or unpleasant.

-Beyond the dynamics and manifestation of body-mind-soul is Spirit or Open Awareness.
-If we are to use the word carefully and strictly in a meaningful way, in line with what so much of the Perennial Wisdom “Great Traditions” would suggest, we can say that Spirit is the domain of authentic spirituality, beyond mind and magic, beyond space-time, beyond structure and parts, beyond energies, no matter how subtle, celestial or heavenly, and beyond any form of egocentricity or selfishness.
+Beyond the changeable dynamics and manifestations of body-mind-soul is changeless Spirit or Open Awareness.
+If we are to use the word “Spirit” carefully and strictly in a meaningful way, in line with what so much of the Perennial Wisdom “Great Traditions” would suggest, we can say that Spirit is the domain of authentic spirituality, beyond mind and magic, beyond space-time, beyond structure and parts, beyond energies, no matter how subtle, celestial or heavenly, and beyond any form of egocentricity or selfishness.

 The various Perennial Wisdom Traditions would say that Spirit is none other than the God-Self, Absolute Awareness, the Supra-personal or Meta-personal Reality—certainly not “impersonal” (!), since this Reality is the Source and Substance of all persons.
-This is what has been named Atman-Brahman (the Supreme Self-Reality), Buddhata (Buddha-nature), Shunyata (Openness-Emptiness), Dharmakaya (Truth Body), Tao (Source/Way), Purusha (Divine Person).
+This is what has been named Atman-Brahman (the Supreme Self-Reality), Buddhata (Buddha-nature), Shunyata (Openness-Emptiness), Dharmakaya (Truth Body), Dao (Source/Way), Purusha (Divine Person).
 This is the Divine Self-Nature, the “I Am That Am,” sheer Isness-Aliveness-Awareness, what Hindu Vedanta tradition calls Absolute Being-Awareness-Bliss (Sat-Cit-Ananda), what Jewish mysticism terms the Ain Sof (Ein Soph, Boundless Divine No-thing), what Muslim Sufi mystics call al-Haqq (the Divine Truth) or Dhat (Absolute Essence).

 Being truly Absolute, nondual or non-relative, there is only one Spirit or Awareness here, Infinite and Eternal.
 This is the One Spirit that wondrously, magnificently conjures up the cosmic play of multiple phenomena, the one Spirit that dreams this Divine Dream of a universe.
 This Spirit, in truth, is the One Actor playing all the “soul-roles,” the One Self displaying as all selves, the One Being manifesting in the disguise of all beings.